The Due Diligence procedure involves joint working of ICLC specialists in several directions: auditors, lawyers, experts in the field of management.

 - analysis of the income and expense structure;

-- determination of the presence of contingent liabilities.
+- determination of contingent liabilities presence.

 In addition to this, we will:

-- carry out an analysis of the tax burden;
+- analyse the tax burden;

-- assess the likelihood of tax disputes.
+- estimate the probability of tax disputes.